Registration

 https://tgcacalgary.com/information-youth-program-fee/?loggedin=true

 Part of the TGCA’s purpose is to facilitate and increase our members’ quality of life and well being.
 One of the ways we do this is by offering opportunities for parents of children in TGCA-approved youth programs – sport, arts and other- to work shifts here at the centre at the bingo nights to subsidize their fees.
 This subsidy is often built into your child’s program’s/your team’s/your league’s agreement with the TGCA, and is reflected in your program/team fee total.
 If your child is registered in a program that the TGCA has approved to receive fee assistance, you can speak with the registrar or organizer about how exactly you can sign up for these bingo shifts, as each program coordinates this somewhat differently.
 The bingo shifts are on Sundays and Tuesdays, from 4:45 – 9:30 pm, and the value of each shift is $55.00 toward the approved program’s fees.
 You may work up to 5 shifts per child per season.
-Contact Lynne Cooke at administrator1@raidershc.ca for more information.
+Contact Lynne Cook at administrator1@raidershc.ca for more information.

 Equipment